UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-azb/README.md

 - The model DistilBERT can be found in the `baseline_bert` folder in the notebook `DistilBERT.ipynb`.
 This folder also includes the pickle files containing the train, test and validation datasets.

 ### Traditional AI approaches
-- The model DistilBERT can be found in the `baseline_bert` folder in the notebook `DistilBERT.ipynb`.
-This folder also includes the pickle files containing the train, test and validation datasets.
+- In the folder `traditional_AI_approaches` in the notebook `Traditional AI approaches to text classification.ipynb` you can run the traditional AI models.
+In this folder you can also run the error analysis notebook to get a more thorough look at the model's results.

 ### Prompting
 - Text categorization with prompt engineering can be found in the `prompt_tuning` folder the notebook `prompt_tuning.ipynb`.
 This folder also includes the pickle files containing the train, test and validation datasets.